 Tetra Pak, together with its supplier Braskem, has become the first company in the food and beverage industry to responsibly source plant-based polymers using the Bonsucro standards for sustainable sugar cane.
-The move is testament to the company’s commitment to driving improvements in ethical and responsible business practices across global supply chains, while lowering the carbon footprint of its packaging.
+This move is yet another reinforcement of the company’s commitment to drive ethical and responsible business practices across global supply chains, while lowering the carbon footprint of its packaging.

-The use of plant-based materials significantly reduces greenhouse gas emissions.
-Such innovation help achieving economic growth, decoupled from fossil, finite sources.
-The plant-based polymer used in some Tetra Pak cartons, like their closures, are produced from sugarcane.
+The announcement forms part of Tetra Pak’s recently launched Planet Positive initiative, which urges industry stakeholders to take a broader view of sustainability, evolving the concept of circular economy to a low-carbon circular economy, where we go beyond recycling and reuse to include the carbon impact of raw materials and manufacturing.
+The use of plant-based materials such as paper and polymers, significantly reduces greenhouse gas emissions, supporting economic growth that is decoupled from fossil, finite sources.
+The plant-based polymers used in some Tetra Pak cartons, like their closures, are produced from sugarcane.
 Plant-based polymer supplier Braskem has now reached 100% Bonsucro certified volumes of sugarcane derived bioethanol for Tetra Pak’s plant-based solutions, establishing full supply chain transparency.

 Danielle Morley, CEO, Bonsucro said “Bonsucro provides a global platform for collective action to accelerate sustainability in the production and processing of sugarcane.
 Working with Tetra Pak to achieve third-party certification and product labelling of their sugarcane-derived packaging is a milestone.
 Customers can be assured that our rigorous sustainability standard has been met.
 We are very excited to continue to support responsible sourcing at Tetra Pak and for the contribution that certified sustainable sugarcane can make to plant-based packaging.”

-Tetra Pak is committed to sustainable sourcing and forging closer ties with organisations’ that drive this type of positive change, such as The Forest Stewardship Council™ (FSC™).
+Tetra Pak remains committed to sustainable sourcing and forging closer ties with organisations that drive this type of positive change, such as the Forest Stewardship Council™ (FSC™).
 Since 2007 Tetra Pak has delivered more than 500 billion FSC labelled packages, proof of the company’s continuous and long-standing commitment to responsible sourcing.